cloud-hot/marionette/README.md

 The language specific documentation is available with the client and we plead you to read it to know all the options.
 The basic usage pattern is create an object and call execute on that object by passing command name and args.
 When object goes out of scope the socket is closed.

-Once you call execute 4 instance variables are set which can be accessed via obj.var
+Once you call execute, 4 instance variables are set which can be accessed via obj.var
   - _result_   result string from marionette server
   - _errmsg_   err message
   - _errcode_  err code